 Not only were those with higher taboo fluency more articulate and word fluent overall, they were more apt to swear intelligently.

 Those who use more swear words have more non-swear words at their disposal too, including emotionally neutral words.
-A swear word is used to express strong emotion and deploy the mot juste.
+A swear word is used in order to deploy the mot juste.

 #2 Swearing Makes You More Persuasive